DimEvil/bio_mobilization_workshop/_episodes/23-create-schema.md

 ---
-title: "Darwin Core and Extension Schemas"
+title: "Darwin Core+Extensions archive"
 start: true
 teaching: 20
 exercises: 70
 questions:
-- "What is a core and what is an extension in Darwin Core?"
+- "What is a core and what are the extensions in Darwin Core?"
-- "How should I organize my data?"
+- "How to organize my data and metadata?"
-- "How do I create Darwin Core files?"
+- "How to create Darwin Core Archive"
 objectives:
 - "Creating IDs and using them"
 - "Creating core and extensions files."
 keypoints:
-- "Darwin Core uses cores and extensions to model the multitude of biological observation data that exists."
+- "Darwin Core star schema with core and extensions to model the multitude of biological observation data."
-- "OBIS uses the Event (or Occurrence) Core with the Extended Measurement or Fact extension to make sure no information is lost."
+- "Minimum Data fields Requirements for each class."
-- "Additional fields are required and put into different files when using a Core with the Extended Measurement or Fact extension."
+- "Linking Core entities with the extensions."
-- "ID fields are important keys in your data and we recommend building them from the information in your data."
+- "Identifiers fields are important keys in your data and we recommend building them from the information in your data."
 ---
 ## [Darwin Core Extensions](https://docs.google.com/presentation/d/1DtQ16FmA1v4FjwIuGA6UzXHqjvSgVrjiixpIBjnYa9U/edit?usp=sharing)